selenium-cucumber/selenium-cucumber-ruby/doc/canned_steps.md

     Then I select (\d+) option by index from dropdown having xpath "(.*?)"
     Then I select (\d+) option by index from dropdown having css "(.*?)"

-To select option by value from dropdown/multiselect use following steps
+To select option by value from dropdown use following steps :

     Then I select "(.*?)" option by value from dropdown having id "(.*?)"
     Then I select "(.*?)" option by value from dropdown having name "(.*?)"
     Then I select "(.*?)" option by value from dropdown having class "(.*?)"
     Then I select "(.*?)" option by value from dropdown having xpath "(.*?)"
     Then I select "(.*?)" option by value from dropdown having css "(.*?)"

+#### Steps For Multiselect List

+To select option by text from multiselect dropdown use following steps :

+    Then I select "(.*?)" option by text from multiselect dropdown having id "(.*?)"
+    Then I select "(.*?)" option by text from multiselect dropdown having name "(.*?)"
+    Then I select "(.*?)" option by text from multiselect dropdown having class "(.*?)"
+    Then I select "(.*?)" option by text from multiselect dropdown having xpath "(.*?)"
+    Then I select "(.*?)" option by text from multiselect dropdown having css "(.*?)"

+To select option by index from multiselect dropdown use following steps :

+    Then I select (\d+) option by index from multiselect dropdown having id "(.*?)"
+    Then I select (\d+) option by index from multiselect dropdown having name "(.*?)"
+    Then I select (\d+) option by index from multiselect dropdown having class "(.*?)"
+    Then I select (\d+) option by index from multiselect dropdown having xpath "(.*?)"
+    Then I select (\d+) option by index from multiselect dropdown having css "(.*?)"

+To select option by value from multiselect dropdown use following steps :

+    Then I select "(.*?)" option by value from multiselect dropdown having id "(.*?)"
+    Then I select "(.*?)" option by value from multiselect dropdown having name "(.*?)"
+    Then I select "(.*?)" option by value from multiselect dropdown having class "(.*?)"
+    Then I select "(.*?)" option by value from multiselect dropdown having xpath "(.*?)"
+    Then I select "(.*?)" option by value from multiselect dropdown having css "(.*?)"

+To select all options from multiselect use following steps :

+    Then I select all options from multiselect dropdown having id "(.*?)"
+    Then I select all options from multiselect dropdown having name "(.*?)"
+    Then I select all options from multiselect dropdown having class "(.*?)"
+    Then I select all options from multiselect dropdown having xpath "(.*?)"
+    Then I select all options from multiselect dropdown having css "(.*?)"

-To unselect all option from dropdown/multiselect use following steps
+To unselect all options from multiselect use following steps :

-    Then I unselect options from dropdown having id "(.*?)"
+    Then I unselect all options from mutliselect dropdown having id "(.*?)"
-    Then I unselect options from dropdown having name "(.*?)"
+    Then I unselect all options from mutliselect dropdown having name "(.*?)"
-    Then I unselect options from dropdown having class "(.*?)"
+    Then I unselect all options from mutliselect dropdown having class "(.*?)"
-    Then I unselect options from dropdown having xpath "(.*?)"
+    Then I unselect all options from mutliselect dropdown having xpath "(.*?)"
-    Then I unselect options from dropdown having css "(.*?)"
+    Then I unselect all options from mutliselect dropdown having css "(.*?)"

+#### Steps For Checkboxes

-To check checkbox use following steps
+To check the checkbox use following steps :

-    Then I check checkbox having id "(.*?)"
+    Then I check the checkbox having id "(.*?)"
-    Then I check checkbox having name "(.*?)"
+    Then I check the checkbox having name "(.*?)"
-    Then I check checkbox having class "(.*?)"
+    Then I check the checkbox having class "(.*?)"
-    Then I check checkbox having xpath "(.*?)"
+    Then I check the checkbox having xpath "(.*?)"
-    Then I check checkbox having css "(.*?)"
+    Then I check the checkbox having css "(.*?)"

-To uncheck checkbox use following steps
+To uncheck the checkbox use following steps :

-    Then I uncheck checkbox having id "(.*?)"
+    Then I uncheck the checkbox having id "(.*?)"
-    Then I uncheck checkbox having name "(.*?)"
+    Then I uncheck the checkbox having name "(.*?)"
-    Then I uncheck checkbox having class "(.*?)"
+    Then I uncheck the checkbox having class "(.*?)"
-    Then I uncheck checkbox having xpath "(.*?)"
+    Then I uncheck the checkbox having xpath "(.*?)"
-    Then I uncheck checkbox having css "(.*?)"
+    Then I uncheck the checkbox having css "(.*?)"

 To toggle checkbox use following steps